2008 Massachusetts Ballot Initiative ("Question 1") to End the Income Tax

 Massachusetts government will be swimming in cash from plenty of other taxes still on the books after we End the Income Tax.

-Massachusetts will still have $57 billion to spend AFTER we end the
+The Massachusetts' total tax burden will still be higher than New Hampshire's because the city, town and state governments of Massachusetts will still have $57 billion to spend AFTER we end the income tax.

 Where do they get all that money?

-of the taxes that you, your family members, your neighbors and your
+Here’s some of the taxes that you, your family members, your neighbors and your co-workers will still have to pay after we END the income tax:

 * Sales tax